Who will be crowned world's fastest golfer?

 The field will be divided into elites and amateurs, with 70 people expected to compete altogether.

 Previous events have attracted elite distance runners.
-At the 2013 world championships, Olympians Bernard Lagat (who won 5000m silver at Athens in 2004) and New Zealand's Nick Willis (1500m silver at the 2008 Beijing Games) finished 24th and 13th respectively out of 25 participants.
+At the 2013 world championships, Olympians Bernard Lagat (who won 5,000-meter silver at Athens in 2004) and New Zealand's Nick Willis (1,500m silver at the 2008 Beijing Games) finished 24th and 13th respectively out of 25 participants.

-In 2015, 33-year-old Willis, who became the oldest 1500m Olympic medalist at Rio earlier this year, bettered his previous performance to finish 10th.
+In 2015, 33-year-old Willis, who became the oldest 1,500m Olympic medalist with bronze at Rio in August, bettered his previous performance to finish 10th.

 'It's just a blast'